keboola/developers-docs/extend/generic-extractor/api/authentication/query.md

 {% endhighlight %}

 ## Configuration Parameters
-The following configuration parameters are supported for the `query` type of pagination:
+The following configuration parameters are supported for the `query` type of authentication:

 - `query` (required, object) --- An object whose properties represent key-value pairs of the URL query.